Alfresco/alfresco-ng2-components/docs/core/sites.service.md

 -   `getSiteMembers(siteId: string): Observable<SiteEntry>`
     Gets a list of all a site's members.
     -   `siteId` - ID of the target site
+-   `getEcmCurrentLoggedUserName(): string`
+    Gets the username of the user currently logged into ACS.

 ## Details